-In part one of our Q&A with pensions expert Claire Louise Murphy, we looked at some of the basics when it comes to pensions, who should have one, when you should set it up, and why it’s such a vital part of planning your financial future.
+In part one of our Q&A with pensions expert Claire Louise Murphy, we looked at some of the basics when it comes to pensions in Ireland, who should have one, when you should set it up, and why it’s such a vital part of planning your financial future.
 If you missed it, check it out here.

 In this second instalment, Claire Louise Murphy from Aviva Life and Pensions answers questions on the different types of pensions, how much you should save, what happens when you move jobs or take time away from work, and much more

-1. What are the types of occupational pensions?
+1. What are the types of occupational pensions in Ireland?

 - Defined Benefit (DB) is where the contributions that you pay will provide a set benefit at retirement e.g. an annuity of €12,000 per annum.